Aditya-linus/Gesture-Fly/docs/Frame-Designs/frame-design.md

 - HOLD 800 mAh LiPo battery
 - combined weight should be arounf 180 grams

+Heyy, if youre a reviewer and worndering why am I using this frame? :

+- For this build I am using the betafpv tiny whoop frame since it is perfect for my parts selection and tiny enough to qualify as a micro drone

 ## Ideas

 Here are some iumages for the v1 of GESTURE-FLY Frame